 Commit Tests

-All of the Unit Tests together with a small simple smoke test suite executed during the Commit Build.
-This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback on.
+The Commit Tests comprise all of the Unit Tests along with a small simple smoke test suite executed during the Commit Build.
+This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback.

 Lead Time